levisstrauss/Product-project/README.md

 ---------------------- Product ---------------------->

     - Project description:
-      The project has been developed with React native in the frontend and Spring Boot in the backend.
+      The project has been developed with React in the frontend and Spring Boot in the backend.
 All data are persisted using the H2 database of springboot allowing us to share all the data via an API call handle by Axios The user can do a simple CRUD of a product which content: id, name, description,